indigo-dc/cdmi-s3-qos/vagrant/README.md

+# CentOS 7 based environment for testing indigo-dc.cdmi-s3-qos ansible role

 There is Vagrant box with CentOS 7 configured in this folder.

 It is provided in order to test ansible role indigo-dc.cdmi-s3-qos available at https://github.com/indigo-dc/ansible-role-cdmi-s3-qos.

+This role is being downloaded and placed inside vagrant box when the below procedure is being executed.

-To carry out tests:
+To carry out tests follow the below procedure.

-1. first run build-centos-ansible-test.sh bash script.
+##### 1. first run build-centos-ansible-test.sh bash script.

 ```
 bash ./build-centos-ansible-test.sh
 ```

-2. Connect to CentOS 7 box:
+##### 2. Connect to CentOS 7 box:

 ```
 vagrant ssh
 ```

-3. Change user context to root.
+##### 3. Change user context to root.
 The box is preconfigured so that no password will be required:

 ```
 sudo su -
 ```

-4. To see example playbook and inventory files you can list the current directory:
+##### 4. To see example playbook and inventory files you can list the current directory:

 ```
 ls -l